 While some people choose to use their vacation time for unplugging and relaxing, others want to pack adventure into every second possible.
 Over the past few years, one country has begun to make very noticeable waves in attracting a diversity of visitors from all over the world seeking to enjoy experiences and adventures few before them have ever been able.

 There is something terribly romantic about the notion of horse trekking in Mongolia.
 After all, this beautiful country has landscapes that are simply breathtaking.
 On top of this, holidays in Mongolia enable history buffs to literally walk in the footsteps of the great Khans who once shaped the world around them by building an empire whose fame remains renowned to.

 Landlocked, with Russia to the north and China to the south, Mongolia is a land whose people once shaped history by building a great empire that would stretch far beyond its own borders.
 Although the fierce warriors and leaders of this land would change the world, the world did not change the Mongolian people.
-Those who embark on Mongolia travel.
+Those who embark on Mongolia travel will.